Trump’s IVF Plan Could Ignite a Fertility Boom

 1.Clinic Capacity Expansion

-New technologies enabling local clinics to perform advanced IVF procedures once limited to elite labs.
+New technologies enabling clinics to operate more efficiently, enhance patient experiences and perform advanced IVF procedures to a wider population.

 2.Diagnostic Innovation